tagazok/my-workshops/static-web-apps/tutorial.md

 ## What is Azure Static Web Apps

 Azure Static Web Apps is a service that enables developers to deploy their web applications on Azure in a seemingless way.
-Therefore, developers can focus on their code and spend less time adminstrating the servers!
+Therefore, developers can focus on their code and spend less time adminstrating servers!

-So, with Static Web Apps (aka SWA), developers can deploy their frontend static app and their serverless backend but it also brings some nice features like `Custom domains`, `pre-prod environment`, `authentication providers`, `custom routing` and more.
+So, with Static Web Apps (aka SWA), developers can not only deploy frontend static apps and their serverless backends but they can also benefit from some nice features like `Custom domains`, `pre-prod environment`, `authentication providers`, `custom routing` and more.

 ### For who ?